Our Story

 Greetings Family,

-I am looking forward to partnering with you in this journey.
+I look forward to welcoming you to our school and to partnering with you in this educational journey.

 Sharifa Hodges